Skip to Main Content

 Welcome!

 Thank you for visiting the Bellevue University Library Copyright Center, where we are ready to guide you on your path to understanding copyright.
-This guide offers numerous resources, including links to sites, tutorials and quizzes, frequently asked questions, and feature articles that will inform you about copyright.
+This guide offers numerous resources, including tips and tools, policy and compliance, library resources, overview of copyright law and terminology, and feature articles--all this is curated to provide you the basics for navigating copyright.

 Do you have a copyright question?
 Ask me by sending an email to copyright@bellevue.edu, or reaching out via my contact information.
 You can also submit your question using our Copyright Request form.